Stratos 714: Development

 Chief technology officer Carsten Sundin launched the VLJ project with CEO Michael Lemaire, aiming for higher speed and range than competitors.

 Sundin joined Lancair in 1993 after graduating and became engineering manager on the 240 kn Lancair Legacy 2000.

 In 2003 he joined Epic Aircraft to become engineering manager on its new single turboprop and met the aerodynamicist of the Farnborough F1, Gordon Robinson.

 Farnborough Aircraft and Epic formed a joint venture to develop the smaller kit Epic LT along the FAR-23 certificated F1, sharing their wing, engine and tail, and Sundin Left Epic in 2005.

 The project was unveiled on 16 July 2008, touted as an owner-flown Very Light Personal Jet.

-A cabin mock-up was shown at AirVenture in July 2009.
-At that time the company predicted the jet would sell for about US$2M.
+A cabin mock-up was shown at AirVenture in July 2009, and at that time the company predicted the jet would sell for about US$2M.

 The company was seeking US$12M to build two prototypes and a further US$100M to complete certification and commence production.

 The company CEO, Michael Lemaire, indicated in 2009 that the aircraft will fill a performance niche, as there is no other four seat aircraft with the 714's speed and range.

 The company was accepting refundable customer deposits of US$50,000 to be held in interest-bearing escrow in 2009.

 The first deposit was made by Cascade Air Charter, of Bend, Oregon in October 2009.

 First flight of a proof of concept aircraft was achieved on 21 November 2016 before a public introduction at AirVenture in July 2017, with no firm schedule for certification.